- Guidelines on when and how much to tip a caregiver

 Besides the obvious when a client passes away their are other opportunities to tip a caregiver to show your appreciation for their caring services such as;

-Yes, it is a paid position to be a formal caregiver but they do have to plan for financial uncertainty to cushion the period between jobs.
-Tipping is a great way to thank your caregiver and express your appreciation for their services.
+Tipping is a great way to thank your caregiver and express your appreciation for their professional services.

 How to deal with the last invoice without it being awkward